 In the previous season, Ms. Gorney played "Mad Queen Margaret" in Richard III with The Royal Shakespeare's Anatol Yusef (Boardwalk Empire-Meyer Lansky) as "Richard" at the West End Theatre; the Irish Arts Centre as "Francis Foley" in a new play,Monsterface; and the "Duchess of Windsor" in the comedy, "The Merry Wife of Windsor" at the Sonnet Theatre.

 Karen Lynn other films include: City of Thieves as "Hetty Green" (the richest woman in the world in 1900) for Josh Carlebach (Drama Desk award); the comic film, Can’t Dance; award winners: Searching for Bobby D., Thru the Wall; the Polish film,The Pale of Settlement; Creating Karma, Dear J., A Crime, with Harvey Keitel, 100 Years of Evil, Bronx Paradise, and The Eight Faces of Jane: Kudzu.

-Television appearances include:"Judy" on the Sopranos; "Mary O'Malley" on Six Degrees; and "Iris Corman" and “Monk” on LAW and ORDER.
-She is a founding member of The Frog and Peach Theatre Company: "Constance" in KING JOHN; "Elizabeth" in RICHARD lll; "Gertrude" in HAMLET.
+Television appearances include:"Anne Thornton" in FRANCIS KEY, AFTER THE SONG for PBS out this fall; "Judy" on the Sopranos; "Mary O'Malley" on Six Degrees; and "Iris Corman" and “Monk” on LAW and ORDER.
+She is a founding member of The Frog and Peach Shakespeare Company: "Constance" in KING JOHN; "Elizabeth" in RICHARD lll; "Gertrude" in HAMLET.